SoftKiller, a particle-level pileup removal method: Adaptation to CHS events and calorimetric events

 For events with particle flow~\cite{pflow} and charged-hadron subtraction (CHS), we imagine a situation in which all charged particles can be unambiguously associated either with the leading vertex or with a pileup vertex.
 We then apply the SK exclusively to the neutral particles, which we assume to have been measured exactly.
 This is almost certainly a crude approximation, however it helps to illustrate some general features.

 One important change that arises from applying SK just to the neutral particles is that there is a reduced contribution of low-$p_t$ hard-event particles.
 This means that for a given actual amount of pileup contamination (in terms of visible transverse momentum per unit area), one can afford to cut more aggressively, i.e.\ raise the $p_t^\cut$ as compared to the full particle-level case, because for a given $p_t^\cut$ there will be a reduced loss of hard-event particles.
 This can be achieved through a moderate increase in the grid spacing, to $a=0.5$.
 Figure~\ref{fig:chs-performance} shows the results, with the shift (left) and dispersion (right) for the jet $p_t$ in dijet and $t\bar t$ samples.
 The SK method continues to bring an improvement, though that improvement is slightly more limited than in the particle-level case.
 We attribute this reduced improvement to the fact that SK's greatest impact is at very high pileup, and for a given $n_\text{PU}$, SK with CHS is effectively operating at lower pileup levels than without CHS.
+A further study with our toy CHS simulation concerns lepton isolation and is given in appendix~\ref{sec:isolation}.

 Next let us turn to events where the particles enter calorimeter towers.
 Here we encounter the issue, discussed also in appendix~\ref{sec:collinear-safety}, that SK is not collinear safe.
 While we argue there that this is not a fundamental drawback from the point of view of particle-level studies, there are issues at calorimeter level: on one hand a single particle may be divided between two calorimeter towers (we won't attempt to simulate this, as it is very sensitive to detector details); on the other, within a given tower (say $0.1\times0.1$) it is quite likely that for high pileup the tower may receive contributions from multiple particles.
 In particular, if a tower receives contributions from a hard particle with a substantial $p_t$ and additionally from pileup particles, the tower will always be above threshold, and the pileup contribution will never be removed.
 There are also related effects due to the fact that two pileup particles may enter the same tower.
 To account for the fact that towers have finite area, we therefore adapt the SK as follows.
 In a first step we subtract each tower: